reefland/zrepl_sink/README.md

 ```

 * Container runs as `root` and requires `--privileged` to access the underlying hosts `/dev/zfs` device to issue `zfs` commands
+* The internal port number `8448` is defined in the `zrepl.yml` file, external port `8448` will be used for inbound connection from clients (adjust as needed)

 ### Container Logs